Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Wrecked ranch house near Duck Lake.

 Note the cow ass poking into the left-middle of the frame.
-Grazing Land.
+This is grazing Land.

 As we approach the wrecked cabin Duck Lake wheels into view to our East.

 Note the cows in the middle foreground, at lake level.
-The meadow I am crossing is a few feet higher than lake level.
+The meadow I am crossing is not even a few feet higher than lake level.

 Duck Lake comes into view.